erikbos/gatekeeper/docs/accesslogserver.md

 # Intro

-Envoyals is the access logger receiver for envoyproxy.
+Accesslogserver is the access logger receiver for envoyproxy.

 ## how to enable

 Set the attribute [AccessLogCluster](api/listener.md#Attribute) on a listener to enable envoyproxy to stream accesslogs.

-## Envoyals endpoints
+## accesslogserver endpoints

-Envoyals exposes two endpoints:
+Accesslogserver exposes two endpoints:

 | name      | scope   | protocol | purpose                                |
 | --------- | ------- | -------- | -------------------------------------- |